Mother, Sisters of Slain Black Teen Arrested at Protest

-The mother and sisters of a Black teen who was killed by a suburban Milwaukee police officer have been arrested by police who were cracking down on protesters out after a curfew following a decision not to charge the officer.
+The mother and sisters of a Black teen who was killed by a suburban Milwaukee police officer were arrested by officers who were cracking down on protesters out after a curfew following a decision not to charge the officer.

 Motley tweeted that Tracy Cole was arrested “for peacefully protesting” and “ended up in the hospital.”
 Motley said Tracy Cole, 48, was taken to Froedtert Hospital with an injury to her arm and forehead.
-One daughter, Tristiana Cole, was taken there as well.
+Daughter Tristiana Cole was taken there as well.

+“Helicopters are circling above us, the National Guard is deployed on our streets, a curfew is preventing use from walking outside in our own yards, businesses are boarded up, there's broken glass on our streets, families are marching and mourning the loss of their loved ones, police officers are at risk and none of us know what tomorrow will bring,” Rolland said in a statement.
+"If this commission can accelerate its deliberative work, our people, businesses and neighborhoods can begin to heal faster.”

+The commission's president, Dominic Leone, didn't immediately respond to an email Friday seeking comment.

 A Facebook livestream that captured only audio of Tracy Cole was made by a third daughter.
-On a recording of it, Tracy Cole could be heard screaming in pain as she was being arrested, saying police injured her arm, hit her in the head and used a stun gun on her.
+She could be heard screaming in pain as she was being arrested, saying police injured her arm, hit her in the head and used a stun gun on her.

 “I’m Mrs. Cole, Alvin’s mother,” Tracy Cole screamed repeatedly as officers pulled her out of her car.

 “I can’t believe y’all did this to me.
-Y’all killed my son,” she screamed at the officers.
+Y’all killed my son,” she yelled at the officers.

 “I can’t breathe,” she said, multiple times.
 “I can’t breathe.”

-Tracy Cole said her head was bleeding and she believed her arm was broken, according to the livestream.
+Tracy Cole also said her head was bleeding and she believed her arm was broken.
 Cole could be heard telling someone that an officer had hit her in the head and pulled her hair.

 “Well that's too bad,” the person responded.

-Wauwatosa police tweeted Thursday night that “several” people were arrested, and said one woman requested medical attention and was taken to a hospital.

-The city was under a 7 p.m. curfew during a second night of protests after Milwaukee County District Attorney John Chisholm decided not to charge Wauwatosa Officer Joseph Mensah, who is also Black, with the shooting death of Cole, 17, in February outside Mayfair Mall.
+The city was under a 7 p.m. curfew during a second night of protests after Milwaukee County District Attorney John Chisholm decided not to charge Mensah, who is also Black, with the shooting death of Cole, 17, in February outside Mayfair Mall.

 According to investigators’ reports, Cole had a gun and fired it.
 Chisholm said it appeared he shot himself in the arm.
-Officers said Cole refused commands to drop the weapon, prompting Mensah to fire.
+Officers said Cole refused commands to drop the weapon.

-Motley has said she plans to file a federal lawsuit against Wauwatosa Police Officer Joseph Mensah.
+Motley has said she plans to file a federal lawsuit against Mensah.

-Mensah said he saw a gun on the passenger seat and thought Anderson was reaching for it, so he shot him.
-Mensah wasn’t charged in either shooting.

 Cole's death sparked protests all summer in Wauwatosa, a city of 48,000 just west of Milwaukee.
-The demonstrations played out against a backdrop of protests nationwide over the death in May of George Floyd, a Black man who died after a white Minneapolis police officer pressed a knee on his neck for nearly eight minutes.
+The demonstrations played out against a backdrop of protests worldwide over the death in May of George Floyd, a Black man who died after a white Minneapolis police officer pressed a knee on his neck for nearly eight minutes.
+Floyd could be heard on cellphone video saying, “I can't breathe,” which became a rallying cry for protesters.

 The Wauwatosa Police and Fire Commission suspended Mensah in July and asked former U.S. Attorney Steven Biskupic to determine whether Mensah should be disciplined.
 Biskupic recommended that the commission terminate Mensah, calling the risk of a fourth shooting too great.
 Biskupic also faulted Mensah for speaking publicly about the shooting.